My Dinner

 3 eggs, 1 pinch salt

-• In a separate bowl mix the butter, sugar, baking powder (affiliate link), almond extract (affiliate link), vanilla extract (affiliate link) and eggs to a smooth mass.
+• In a separate bowl mix the butter, sugar, baking powder (affiliate link), almond extract (affiliate link), vanilla extract (affiliate link) and eggs yolks to a smooth mass.
 Then combine with the bread mix.

 4 tablespoon butter, ½ cup sugar, 1 teaspoon almond extract (affiliate link), 2 teaspoon baking powder (affiliate link), 1 teaspoon vanilla extract (affiliate link)